ctummon/Cerializer/README.md

 Copy the Cerializer folder into your project and include the JsonObj file of your choice.

 Builds on VS2017, Clang and GCC.
-C++ 14 is required.
+C++ 17 is required.
-It will not compile on VS2015.

 ## Example Usage (cpprest):